marcel-kanter/python-canopen/docs/objectdictionary/array.rst

 	# This fails, because there is already a variable with subindex 1.
 	the_array.append(other_variable)

-After adding the element to the list, it can be accessed via subscription.
+After adding the element to the mapping, it can be accessed via subscription.
 If the subindex and the name belong to the same element, the two lines will retrieve the same element:

 .. code:: python